-Getting to real and quantifiable social media marketing ROI means driving your business social interactions towards your customers.
+Getting to real and quantifiable social media marketing ROI means driving your business’s social interactions with your customers.

-This is when your business values your customers especially on social media.
-Only then can your business realise the full benefits of connecting with your customers through social media.
+This is when your business values your customers, especially on social media.
+Only then can your business realize the full benefits of connecting with your customers through social media.

-It’s imperative for businesses on social media to inculcate the habit of showing appreciations to their customers.
+It’s imperative for businesses on social media to inculcate the habit of showing appreciation to their customers.
 This should be part of your business values especially when it comes to social interactions.

-Is your business actively on social media?
-I usually ask small business owners this kind of questions because some of these businesses are just on social media for the sake of it.
+Is your business active on social media?
+I usually ask small business owners this kind of question because some of these businesses are just on social media for the sake of it.

 Some businesses are only on social media just because consumers expect to find them there.
 Nothing more than that.
 Is your business among those that reason along that way?

-Some also expect such motivations as offers, solicitation of feedback etc. So, is your business actively on social media and taking the advantage of it this way?
+Some also expect such motivations as offers, solicitation of feedback, etc. So, is your business activities on social media and taking the advantage of it this way?

 Your business’s presence on sites like Facebook and Twitter should be offering something useful to fans and followers, something like product information, interaction with other customers, and for customers to share ideas and earn rewards.